RohitK0608/git-commands/README.md

 git push -u origin master

+# Listing all the configurations for a repository

+Open Terminal

+Change the current working directory to the local repository where you want to configure the name that is associated with your Git commits.

+$ git config --list

 # Setting your Git username & email for every repository on your computer
 Open Terminal